DarkAssassinator/DarkAssassinator/README.md

 - 🔭 I’m currently working on JAVA, Shell, CI and AIOps.
-- 🌱 I’m currently learning big data and DevOps.
+- 🌱 I’m currently learning big data and clean code.
+And have a strong interest in improving code quality
 - 📫 How to reach me: xiaoqiang.yann@gmail.com

 </pre>